 - Qualifications listed on your CAS

 - Please state which country you'll submit your visa application

 - Your Student ID number

 Getting a CAS

 If you're continuing on the same course and need to extend your visa to complete your course, please contact Immigration Compliance.
 They will assess your request and liaise with Admissions to issue your CAS to you.
 You should contact Immigration Compliance at least 8 weeks before you intend applying for your visa.
-You will have to complete the UAL CAS Application Student Form (DOC 109KB) and email it to CASrequest@arts.ac.uk
+You will have to complete the UAL CAS Application Student Form (DOC 109KB) and email it to CASrequest@arts.ac.uk.

 After receiving your visa